Interview Summary

 - Curiosity as a Growth Driver: How curiosity fuels success in marketing and beyond.

 Join Jolie Shapiro from Caspian Studios as she dives into the value of mental health support in professional settings.
-She shares about the Slack community she created, which includes a "mental health chat" where professionals can ask questions, and a "tips" section with advice from various sources.
+She shares about the Slack community she created, which includes a "mental health chat" where professionals can ask questions and a "tips" section with advice from various sources.
 Jolie also explores her views on the effectiveness of intent data and its impact on marketing strategies, discussing both first-party and third-party intent data.

-[Read the full transcript]
+Read the full interview:

 pharosIQ: Welcome, welcome, welcome to this week's episode of pharosIQ’s podcast, the podcast for B2B marketing professionals that is anything but boring.
 Each week we dive in, jump, and talk to a B2B marketing leader or professional, um, or expert about a campaign or an idea or a program that they've run that is anything but boring.